Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: Can other glass substrate materials also be coated with the SEA mirror coatings?

-A: Yes, this is possible with a separate coating batch as long as the material is suitable.
-However, the purchase quantity must be sufficient for at least one coating run, as this is the smallest possible production quantity.
+A: Yes, this is possible with a separate coating batch, provided that the glass material is suitable for the coating process.
+However, the purchase quantity must be large enough to make a coating run economically viable, as this always represents the smallest possible production quantity.
 Therefore, small quantities of a customized enhanced aluminum coating cannot be produced at an acceptable cost.

 Back to top